jasonknoll/InternshipDB/README.md

 To install all the required Python packages:
 `pip install -r reqs.txt`

-To run in your console, use:
+To run the program in your console, use:
 `python main.py`

 ## How to Use